rusergei2010/AWSCourse2019/Lecture_3_Auto_Scaling/Readme.md

 16  Create 1 policy Scale Up in Auto Scaling Groups -> Scaling Group tab
     Scale Down - skip

-17. Use simple scaling policy
+17. Use simple scaling policy  (pick the link)
-18. Use Apache Bench.
-Use DNS of ELB.
 20. Make traffic with Postman + User Data to display on front page
+21. Delete AutoScaling configuration and other resources (3)

 ## Links: